 This charter has been devised and developed by The Good Recruitment Campaign Advisory Panel.
 As the centrepiece of The Good Recruitment Campaign, the charter defines good recruitment practice through nine key principles that the organisations who sign up to the charter will aspire to.

 We will aspire to ensure that:

-Principle 2: We exercise good recruitment practice and apply this equally to temporary, contract, interim, fixed term, zero hours and part-time workers.
+- Principle 2: We exercise good recruitment practice and apply this equally to temporary, contract, interim, fixed term, casual and part-time workers.

-Principle 8: We help to address youth employment through our recruitment procedures.
-For example, through the provision of apprenticeships and traineeships and by working with recruitment organisations who have signed up to the REC's Youth Employment Charter.
+- Principle 8: We help to address youth employment through our recruitment procedures.
+For example, through the provision of apprenticeships and work placements.